neoliv/procfilter/README.md

 In the github directory for this plugin you will find a complete dashboard ready for import in grafana and the corresponding telegraf configuration (grafana.json, procfilter.conf).
 Please use and abuse it and report your improvments.

-## Tehcnical notes
+## Technical notes

-On linux if the telegraf process has root privileges it will ()try to) use the Netlink kernel socket to get a more accurate accounting of short lived processes.
+On linux if the telegraf process has root privileges it can (try to) use the Netlink kernel socket to get a more accurate accounting of short lived processes.
+This is not activated by default due to a potentialy higher CPU usage but can be useful in some cases (use `netlink = true` in the configuration file.)